|Nutrition Facts (per serving)|

-Basic shortcrust pastry, also referred to as pie dough or pie pastry, is the easiest pastry to make, it is a versatile pastry suitable for sweet or savoury dishes.
+Basic shortcrust pastry, also referred to as pie dough or pie pastry, is the easiest pastry to make, it is a versatile pastry suitable for sweet or savory dishes.
 Sometimes a sweet shortcrust pastry is needed, especially for desserts and sweet pies as it adds extra flavor and depth.
 A rich shortcrust pastry recipe is similar to basic shortcrust but has an egg and sugar added to it.
 This pastry is also known as pate sucrée.